 - 1. Compliance with US and CA Constitution (equal population) - 2.
-Compliance with federal Voting Rights Act (race and language minorities) - 3.
-Geographic Contiguity - 4.
-Geographic Integrity: respect (minimize division) of neighborhoods or local Communities of Interest (COIs) - 1.
-COIs may not include relationships with political parties, incumbents, or political candidates. - 5.
-Geographic Integrity: respect (minimize division) Cities and Census Designated Places - 6.
-Boundaries should be easily identifiable and understandable by residents - 7.
+Compliance with Federal Voting Rights Act (race and language minorities) - 3.
+Contiguity - Respect for local neighborhoods and Communities of Interest (COIs) - COIs may not include relationships with political parties, incumbents, or political candidates. - 5.
+Respect for Cities and Census Designated Places - Boundaries should be easily identifiable and understandable by residents - 7.
 Compactness: If it doesn't conflict with preceding criteria - 8.
 Do not favor or discriminate against political parties